UBC-UrbanDataLab/Classifying-End-Use-MDS2020/README.md

 ## File Directory
 - [code](code/) - all code is found in this folder with the main model called <code>main.py</code> and example of its usage in `example_notebook.ipynb`
+  - aggregation.py (various aggregation-related functions called by main.py)
+  - cluster.py (various clustering functions called by main.py)
+  - data_preparation.py (various functions for querying and cleaning data, called by main.py)
+  - feature_selection.py (stand alone code used to perform feature selection - resulting feature selection choices were hard-coded into main.py)
+  - **main.py (the primary file that drives the program)**
+  - write_enduse_to_influx.py (stand alone code meant to be run after main.py to write the results into the InfluxDB)
+  - classification_model_comparison_and_selection_tool.ipynb (Jupyter Notebook designed to compare classification models)
+  - example_notebook.ipynb (Jupyter Notebook demonstrating the use of main.py and write_enduse_to_influx.py, full of annotations and explanations in markdown cells)
 - [data](data/) -  contains files used demonstrating functionality in the example_notebook and also the files that are used in main.py (see the constants section of the code for a full listing)
 - [Final_Report](Final_Report/) - Final report for capstone project **as well as final presentation ???**
 - [Logistics](Logistics/) - Contains a variety of documents used during the capstone project to communicate information within the team and track progress